-You can use the Config API for programmatic configuration, as you can for all other data structures in Hazelcast.
+You can configure a replicated map programmatically, as you can do for all other data structures in Hazelcast.
 You must create the configuration upfront, when you instantiate the HazelcastInstance.

-A basic example on how to configure the Replicated Map using the programmatic approach is shown in the following snippet.
+A basic example on how to configure the replicated map using the programmatic approach is shown in the following snippet.

+Config config = new Config();

 '''

-Config config = new Config();

 ReplicatedMapConfig replicatedMapConfig =

 config.getReplicatedMapConfig( "default" );

-replicatedMapConfig.setInMemoryFormat( InMemoryFormat.BINARY );

 '''

+replicatedMapConfig.setInMemoryFormat(InMemoryFormat.BINARY);